Photo by Anubhav Saxena

 I’m merely pointing out that, though you may have heard otherwise, there is plenty of culture, diversity, and excitement to be found away from the coast — not to mention, many fully functioning airports.
 Inland USA only has to be “flyover country” if you treat it that way.

-Here are 10 inland cities in the United States worth landing for.
+Here are 10 inland US cities worth landing for.

 Of course, I have to kick things off with a shout-out to my hometown.
 It’s often said that Minneapolis has the most theater seats per capita of any US metropolis besides New York; and while the veracity of that statement has been called into question by many, it should still give you an indication of the city’s cultural prowess.
 It’s home to renowned art museums such as the Weisman, Walker Art Center, and Minneapolis Institute of Art, as well as a heap of performance venues — including the First Avenue nightclub, made popular by none other than Prince himself.